Extrasolar planets and brown dwarfs around A-F type stars

 M. Desort, A.-M. Lagrange, F. Galland, S. Udry, G. Montagnier, H. Beust, I. Boisse, X. Bonfils, F. Bouchy, X. Delfosse, A. Eggenberger, D. Ehrenreich, T. Forveille, G. Hébrard, B. Loeillet, C. Lovis, M. Mayor, N. Meunier, C. Moutou, F. Pepe, C. Perrier, F. Pont, D. Queloz, N. C. Santos, D. Ségransan, A. Vidal-Madjar

 Aims.
-In the context of the search for extrasolar planets and brown dwarfs around early-type main-sequence stars, we present the detection of a giant planet around the young F-type star HD113337.We estimated the age of the system to be 150+100-50 Myr.
-Interestingly, an IR excess attributed to a cold debris disk was previously detected on this star.
+In the framework of the search for extrasolar planets and brown dwarfs around early-type main-sequence stars, we present the results obtained on the early F-type star θ Cygni.

-techniques: radial velocities - stars: early-type - stars: planetary systems - stars: individual: HD113337
+techniques: radial velocities – stars: early-type – stars: planetary systems – stars: individual: Θ Cygni

 Astronomy and Astrophysics

 Volume 506, Page 1469